 From January 2018 to July 2020, I was a Postdoctoral Associate at the Department of Entomology at the University of Maryland.
 I was working in Dr. Bill Lamp’s lab, where I continued my research on ecology and evolution of species interactions.
 I was involved in various projects; I worked on external morphology and host plant usage of the invasive spotted lanternfly using molecular approach, light microscopy, and scanning microscopy; I explored host plant usage of the potato leafhopper using molecular markers for ingested plant DNA; I also used DNA barcoding of isopods as a tool to assess wetland-stream connectivity.
 I participated in some other lab projects, too, and I also mentored several students in different DNA barcoding projects.

 In August 2020, I joined Dr. Paula Shrewsbury’s lab (also at the Department of Entomology at UMD) as an Assistant Research Scientist.
 In this position, I continue my research on novel species interactions.
 My current focus is interactions between native and introduced parasitoids of the brown marmorated stink bug with implications for effective biocontrol of this invasive insect pest.
 This is a fascinating area and I enjoy my research adventures very much!

 Outside my work I enjoy spending time with my husband and our little daughter.
 We enjoy the outdoors whenever we get a chance – hiking, biking, skiing, and simply exploring new places!
-And if the weather isn’t cooperating, you will find me exploring the unpredictable worlds of Neil Gaiman and George Martin, or looking for all those who disappeared and “were said to been seen in San-Francisco” with Armistead Maupin…
+And if the weather isn’t cooperating, you will find me drawing or exploring the unpredictable worlds of Neil Gaiman, Kim Stanley Robinson, J.R.R.
+Tolkien, and George Martin, enjoying new adventures with Stephen Hunter, or looking for all those who disappeared and “were said to been seen in San-Francisco” with Armistead Maupin…